 ‘Every expert was once a beginner – Rutherford B Hayes’

-Her passion for Japan, its people and its language and culture have led her to continue to share this with her students.
-Niki first travelled to Japan when she was in year 7 on a school exchange trip.
-She fell in love with the country, its people and their culture.
-Since she started in her role as Japanese teacher at Rose Park, Niki endeavored to set up a sister school exchange programme.
+Niki first travelled to Japan when she was in year 7 on a school exchange trip, and fell in love with the country.
+Her passion for Japan, its people, and its language and culture has led her to continue to share this with her students.
+When she started in her role as Japanese teacher at Rose Park, Niki worked to set up a sister school exchange programme.
 In 2014 Rose Park Primary School signed a sister school agreement with Jyosei Elementary School, Hikone, Japan.
 Niki now facilitates a biennial exchange trip for our year 6 and 7 students.